TheAcharya/MarkersExtractor/README.md

 The Marker metadata extraction tool and engine for Final Cut Pro.
 (Currenly in development)

-# Core Features
+## Core Features

-- Accurately extract Markers from FCP's FCPXML/FCPXMLD to CSV
+- Accurately extract Markers from FCP's FCPXML/FCPXMLD to CSV (additional formats coming in future)
-- Ability to batch extract and render stills or animated GIFs based on Marker's timecode
+- Ability to batch extract and render stills or animated GIFs based on each marker's timecode
-- Ability to batch burn-in labels of Marker's metadata onto the stills or animated GIFs
+- Ability to batch burn-in labels of each marker's metadata onto the stills or animated GIFs

-# Table of contents
+## Table of contents

 - [Installation](#Installation)
   - [Pre-compiled Binary (Recommended)](#pre-compiled-binary-recommended)